FrontRowWithJ/Fast-QR-Code-Generator/README.md

 Fast-QR-Code-Generator is a Webassembly backend and javascript front end that generates qr codes quickly and supports ISO/IEC 8859 8-bit character encoding.

 ## Prerequisites
-A browser that supports Webassembly
+A browser that supports Webassembly.
 If you are using an older browser, I recommend checking if the webassembly flag of your browser is set correctly.
 For a simple server application, I recommend Python SimpleHTTPServer